carterep/agar-clone-private/README.md

 npm start
 ```

 The game will then be accessible at `http://localhost:3000` or the respective server installed on.
 The default port is `3000`, however this can be changed in config.
-Further elaboration is available on our [wiki](https://github.com/huytd/agar.io-clone/wiki/Setup).

 ## License